 |Phyllis Elliott, a classical singer, actress, writer, and linguist, has performed at Los Angeles' Music Center,

 Hollywood Bowl, and Mark Taper Forum, and in recital at the Midsummer Festival of Music and the Arts in Swanage (U.K.).
-She has sung choral works led by Zubin Mehta, Robert Shaw, and Carlo Maria Giulini, and has been featured in concerts co-produced by Exsultate!
+She has sung choral works in performances led by Zubin Mehta, Robert Shaw, and Carlo Maria Giulini, and has been featured in concerts co-produced by Exsultate!
 Productions and the Musicians Union Music Performance Trust in affiliation with the Los Angeles Festival/Fringe.
 She also appeared at the Music Center as the Narrator in Peter and the Wolf with the Los Angeles Philharmonic.